Course - Geotechnical Engineering, Advanced Course - TBA4116

 Digital exam including use of 3rd party software.
 If there is a re-sit examination, the examination form may be changed from written to oral.

 Compulsory activities from previous semester may be approved by the department.

 Recommended previous knowledge

 The course is based on TBA4100 Geotechnical Engineering and Engineering Geology, TBA4105 Geotechnics, Design Methods and TBA4110 Geotechnics, Field and Laboratory Investigations or equivalent.

-Lecture notes from Geotechnical Division, NTNU.
+Lecture notes from the Geotechnical Group, NTNU.

 Credits: 7.5 SP